Brob2nd/Smash-Remix-Debugged/readme.md

 - Japanese versions of the original cast are available via d-pad left.
 - European versions of some of the original cast are available via d-pad right.
 - Giga Bowser, Mad Piano, Super Sonic, Peppy, Slippy, Metal Luigi, Ebisumaru, and Dragon King are available via d-pad up.
-- Polygon versions of some of the remix cast are available via d-pad down.
+- Polygon versions of the remix cast are available via d-pad down.

 ### Character Select Debug Menu
 A menu for modifying certain character attributes is available on each panel.